 Paul M. Blackstock has worked in the insurance business for 31 years, currently working as a broker of life, health, supplemental health and long-term care insurance.
 He is active in a number of community organizations, serving as a board member of the Gloucester County 4H Fair Association, a charter board member of the People for People Foundation of Gloucester County, Chairman of Membership and Extension for Rotary District 7640, current President of the Rotary Club of Glassboro Sunrise.
 He also serves on the advisory board of the Habitat for Humanity ReStore project and the advisory board of the Gloucester County Senior Corp organization.
 Additionally he is founder of the Veteran’s Picnic of Gloucester County.

-Prior to joining the county Michelle worked as an Associate Consultant at Public Solutions Inc. a Economic Development consulting firm in located in Haddonfield, New Jersey.
-This firm specialized in public private partnerships and bringing new economic investment into South Jersey.
+Prior to joining Gloucester County Michelle worked as an Associate Consultant an Economic Development consulting firm in located in Haddonfield, New Jersey that specialized in public private partnerships and bringing new economic investment into South Jersey.